miekg/skydns2/README.md

     % dig @localhost 4.rails.staging.east.skydns.local SRV

     ;; ANSWER SECTION:
-    4.rails.staging.east.skydns.local 3600 IN SRV 10 100 8080 10.0.1.125.
+    4.rails.staging.east.skydns.local 3600 IN SRV 10 100 8080 10.0.1.125

 Where the target of the SRV is an IP address.
 This is not how SRV records work.
-SkyDNS will in this case synthesize an domain name and adds the actual IP address to the additional section of the response:
+SkyDNS will in this case synthesize a domain name and add the actual IP address to the additional section of the response:

     % dig @localhost 4.rails.staging.east.skydns.local SRV